google/pageloader/README.md

 Lazy Loading
 ============
-In PageLoader3, all elements are lazy.
+Starting from version 3, all elements are lazy.

 ```dart
 final myPO = new MyPO.create(pageLoaderElementContext);